LamininSolutions/mfsql-connector/source/getting-started/licensing-management/index.rst

 .. warning::

    The will expiry on the license end date.
-Renuew the license before the expiry date.
+Renew the license before the expiry date.

+.. |image0| image:: img_35.png